normano/c5store/c5store_rust/README.USAGE.md

 `C5FileValueProvider::default` arrives with `json` and `yaml` deserializers registered, selected by the `format` key. `C5FileValueProvider::new` registers none, so `format: yaml` will not resolve there.
 Without a `format` the file content is stored as raw bytes.
 A `format` naming a deserializer that is not registered logs a warning and skips that entry.

 Each path is resolved against the base path given to the constructor unless it is already absolute.
-Two file-shaped failures behave badly enough to be worth designing around: a relative path that does not exist **panics** while resolving; an absolute path that does not exist stores `Null` and then abandons the rest of that provider's entries, so a later section the same provider was going to fill is silently left empty.
-Check that provider files exist before registering the provider.
+A file a section names and does not have **panics** at registration, whether the path was relative or absolute, because an application running on a silently empty section is worse than one that does not start.
+The message names the section and the path as written, so an operator with five config files and several provider sections knows which one to fix.

 ### A section as a ladder of its own

-Write `paths` instead of `path` to read several files in order, each one's keys landing over the last:
+Write `paths` instead of `path` to read several literal file names in order, each one's keys landing over the last.
+There is no interpolation and no globbing, for the reason below: a rung varies the section by overriding the list.

 ```yaml
 fsr: